frejus12/frejus12/README.md

 - 👋 Hi, I’m @frejus12
-- 👀 I’m interested in Data Analysis and Data Science
+- 👀 I’m interested in Data Engineering and Data Science
-- 🌱 I’m currently learning NLP in Python
+- 🌱 I know how to code in python, r and pyspark